 As someone interested in introducing children to the latest technology for better learning, Jennifer has gone out of her way to help students develop their digital footprint.

-As a web designer working in the industry for 15 years, what do you think has changed in the field over the years?
+As a web designer working in the industry for over 25 years, what do you think has changed in the field over the years?

 What, according to you, are the key elements in successful web design and development?

 First and foremost, the thing which will make your website successful is a clean and easy to use navigation.
 Visitors to the website want to find the information that they need quickly and easily with the least number of clicks.
 If a person “gets lost” on your site or has trouble finding information, they will not come back, and therefore, you have lost a potential customer.
 Of course, good design is intriguing and helps, along with great photos and imagery, but most important is navigation.

 What is the one back up problem that you would like to solve?

 The biggest challenge when choosing a backup program is the restore process.
 You can have the best backup in the world, but if you cannot restore the backup, it is of no use.
 Likewise, if it takes a web developer hours upon hours to restore a site, the labor costs outweighs a paid service if used even once.